Antonio F. Coronel: Career

 He was the California State Treasurer from 1867 to 1871.
 In 1873, Coronel married Mariana Williamson.

-His donated collection made the basis for the Natural History Museum of Los Angeles County.
+Coronel collected indigenous artifacts from California and Mexico, and mission-era relics.
+After his death his widow donated them to the Chamber of Commerce which put them on display in an exhibit of Californiana in their downtown headquarters.
+Coronel's donated collection made the basis for the Natural History Museum of Los Angeles County.
 Antonio Coronel became the owner of Rancho Los Feliz.

 Personal life

 He was married to Mariana W. de Coronel.

 His brother, Manuel F. Coronel, was the first Zanjero of Los Angeles.
 He had a sister, Maria Antonio Coronel, who married Alexis Godey in 1863.